mativiaggio/mativiaggio/README.md

-- 👋 Hi, I’m @4c616b6173, my real name is Matias
+- 👋 Hi, I’m @mativiaggio
-- 👀 I’m interested in Full Stack coding
+- 👀 I’m interested in Full Stack development and Information Systems Analysis degree.
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...